uditalias/promise-chunkify/README.md

 ##### concurrency
 Type: `number`

-Define the concurrency chunk size, if not defined or 0 or negative value, all promises will be resolved at once so just use `Promise.all([])` instead.
+Define the concurrency chunk size, if not defined, 0 or negative value, all promises will be resolved at once so just use `Promise.all([])` instead.

 ##### delayAfterEachChunk